More than half of the world's population will be overweight by 2035, says report

 MORE IN THIS SECTION

-The World Obesity Federation recently released its Atlas 2023, which urgently warns that 51% of the world's population, representing more than 4 billion people, will suffer from this condition in the next 12 years.
+The World Obesity Federation recently released its Atlas 2023, which warned that 51% of the world's population — representing more than 4 billion people — will suffer from obesity in the next 12 years.

 Professor Louise Baur, president of the World Obesity Federation, stated: